cerbero90/json-parser/README.md

 }
 ```

-JSON Parser takes advantage of the `-` character to define any array index, so we can extract all the genders with the `/-/gender` pointer:
+JSON Parser takes advantage of the `-` character to point to any array index, so we can extract all the genders with the `/-/gender` pointer:

 ```php
 $json = JsonParser::parse($source)->pointer('/-/gender');